nikodunk/roomsolar/content/blog/maxoak-bluetti-1000w-2400wh-review/index.md

 ### Why We Like It

 The Maxoak Bluetti has an auto shut-off function when the device is fully charged to prevent overheating.
+It is very powerful for the price, and nevertheless portable.
+We think it is one of the best generators of this size on the market in 2020.

 This could come in very handy during: